 LGBTQ Studies Program Advisor

 The undergraduate adviser (UA), Tomarion Brown, is located in A5 Haines Hall.
-Her regular office hours during Spring quarter 2017 are Tuesdays and Thursdays 11:00a.m. to 1:00p.m.
+Her office hours are by appointment only Summer 2017.
 Students should not hesitate to contact her if they need some assistance.

 The program strives to and is committed to providing a safe, inclusive environment for all students.
 Students are welcome, feel supported, respected and valued, and receive the ultimate advising experience to ensure academic advancement through the program.